sobopla/Object-oriented-javascript-bikes-and-stations/README.md

 ## Releases
 ### Release 0:  Design to the Specs
 Tests are provided that describe both bikes and stations.
+To run the tests, open the `SpecRunner.html` file in the browser.
 Write code to make the tests pass.
 Use the constructor functions to assign properties unique to each instance of a bike or station.
 Use the constructor's prototype for properties shared among instances.

 Complete the bike model before moving to the station.